bigcommerce/dev-docs/docs/api-docs/bopis/known-limitations.md

 #### 1.2.2 Localized location time formats
-- Currently, the opening hours and special operating hours for locations are formatted in 24-hour format, using a colon ( : ) as the the hour and minute separator.
+- Currently, the opening hours and special operating hours for locations are formatted in 24-hour format, using a colon ( : ) as the hour and minute separator.
 - We are aware that time formatting is a piece of a localized experience.
 We, however, did not include it in scope in the Open Beta, as our hypothesis was that the current formatting is universally understood, and thus functionally enabling, not blocking.
 We will, however, prioritize localizing time formats in the future relative to all other enhancements we need to make.

 ### 1.3 Themes experience